-Deleted: Access to the illuminators, cameras, laser scanners and the nVDC unit shall be from the Mainline Gantry Walkway.
-Access to work on, repair, modify or replace shall , not require any employee to lean over the railing or the Mainline Gantry itself to bring equipment up or to work on the equipment.
+Since the equipment shall be accessed from the Mainline Gantry walkway, the amount of effort to raise any of the pieces of equipment shall be small to prevnt injury.
+Access to the equipment shall not require any employee to lean over the railing or the Mainline Gantry itself to bring equipment up or to work on the equipment.
 The nVDC unit shall be brought to the Mainline Gantry walkway area where employees can repair, replace or adjust their functions.
 As the nVDC unit is being worked on, no openings to the traffic below shall be allowed and movement by employees around or across from the nVDC being worked on shall be safe and include preventing employees from falling by eliminating any walkway openings.